Resources for when you can’t afford therapy:

 Insurance is also an option to utilize therapy as many insurance plans have therapists who are paneled with them to provide services, where you would pay a co-pay.
 These therapists are often booked but might have wait lists or referrals.

 For therapists who are not with your insurance, you might want to check “out-of-network” benefits offered.
-This would be part of your insurance plan (inquire with your insurance) where you pay for therapy and then submit a “superbill” issued by your therapist to send to your insurance for reimbursement; partial or full depending on your plan.
+This would be part of your insurance plan (inquire with your insurance) where you pay for therapy and then submit a “superbill” issued by your therapist to send to your insurance for reimbursement, partial or full, depending on your plan.

 Research work at your own pace workbooks